NetBrainAPI/NetBrain-REST-API-R12.1/REST APIs Documentation/ADT (Automation Data Table)/Add Columns to ADT Table.md

 | token | string  | Authentication token, get from login API. |

 ## Response
-The response body of the successful API call matches the request body of this API call.
 |**Name**|**Type**|**Description**|
 |------|------|------|
 |<img width=100/>|<img width=100/>|<img width=500/>|